scherbertlemon/slfractals/README.md

     docker build -t slfractals:latest .

-To run the bokeh app, run:
+To run the bokeh app on localhost on port 5006, run:

     docker run --rm -it -p 5006:5006 slfractals:latest

+If you want another port, host, modify the above command:

+    docker run --rm -it -p 5007:5007 -e ALLOW_HOST=localhost -e ALLOW_PORT=5007 slfractals:latest

+Be carefull running this for other hosts than localhost, however!
+Rendering the fractals can occupy several CPU cores per user session!

 ## Installation and setup